aaronpriven/actium/doc/Perl_installation.md

 3. Install ODBC Manager

-4. Create a "System DSN" for ActiumFM (fm70.triple8.net, ACTransit_Actium, etc. In "Language Options" uncheck automatic and set the results to utf-8.
+4. Create a "System DSN" for ActiumFM (localhost, ACTransit_Actium, etc. In "Language Options" uncheck automatic and set the results to utf-8.